 University of Colorado Law School

-Beneficiaries: 41 Maya indigenous communities in southern Belize, comprising approximately 21,000 persons, and the Government of Belize.
+Stakeholders: 41 Maya indigenous communities in southern Belize, comprising approximately 21,000 persons, and the Government of Belize.

 Belize is roughly two-thirds forested, of which almost 45% is primary growth forest: pristine and especially biodiverse.
 The country’s forests are an important component of the national economy, with mahogany, pine, rosewood and cedar contributing to the international timber trade.
 However nobody depends on the forests more than the indigenous Maya peoples who live among them.